 Corrosion protection coatings are often hard, brittle films when cured (epoxies, inorganic zinc).
 When the maskant is removed, the coating boundary at the maskant edge may be sharp or feathered.
 If the maskant was well-adhered, the boundary is clean.
 If feathering has occurred from coating penetration under the maskant edge, the feathered edge may be mechanically weak and require touch-up or feathering with abrasive.

 For surfaces that must remain completely bare — flange faces, thread roots, bonding points — any coating penetration under the maskant is a defect that requires remediation.
-Using maskant with verified edge adhesion in the specific coating application, rather than generic plugs and caps, reduces this risk.
+Using maskant with verified edge adhesion in the specific coating application, rather than generic plugs and caps, reduces this risk; edge adhesion itself can be benchmarked with coating adhesion test methods such as ASTM D3359.
+If residue or incomplete release turns up during removal despite good edge adhesion, our guide to removing peelable maskant without residue covers the most common causes.

 Incure’s Corrosion Protection Maskant Solutions